-Osprey (Pandion haliaetus) are prevalent these days along the 225-mile long Catawba River which runs from western NC down into South Carolina.
-This wasn’t always the case.
-As late as the early 1980’s, osprey populations on the Catawba River, like in many places, were non-existent or minimal at best.
+Osprey (Pandion haliaetus) are prevalent along the 225-mile long Catawba River running from western NC down into South Carolina, but this wasn’t always the case.
+As late as the early 1980s, osprey populations on the Catawba River, like in many places, were non-existent or minimal at best.
 This was due to environmental factors, most notably widespread usage of the pesticide DDT, which weakens eggshells.
-Through a concerted effort to re-introduce osprey populations, their numbers have increased greatly.
+Their numbers have significantly increased through a concerted effort to re-introduce osprey populations.

-These platforms help provide needed nesting sites on large open bodies of water and healthy prey options, primarily live fish.
+They provide nesting sites on large open bodies of water and healthy prey options, primarily live fish.
 Osprey will catch fish from the water using their long, hooked talons.
-An osprey can plunge so forcefully into the water that it will completely submerge!
-When carrying their prey back to the nest, osprey will arrange the fish so that it is facing upright, head forward.
-Occasionally, an osprey will catch and eat a snake, eel, or even a frog.
+An osprey can plunge so forcefully into the water that it will completely submerge.
+When carrying their prey back to the nest, osprey will arrange the fish so it’s facing upright head forward.
+Occasionally, they’ll catch and eat a snake, eel or even a frog.

 The thriving osprey population on Lake Norman is a testament to the effectiveness of our mission to protect, conserve and restore the wildlife and habitats of North Carolina.
 Nearly all the platforms support nesting ospreys year after year.
 The young birds fledge in the summer and often migrate to Central and South America in the fall (the females usually leave about a month before the males), and they return to their nesting sites every March.